 What is Operational Resilience?

-Operational resilience is the ability of an organization to absorb disruption, adapt to it, and continue delivering its most critical services regardless of the source or severity of the disruption.
+Operational resilience is the ability of an organization to absorb disruption, adapt to it, and continue delivering its most critical services β no matter the source or severity of the threat.

 $1.7T